Crown Resorts Settles Lawsuit Over China Arrest Scandal for $94M

 Posted on: October 29, 2021, 08:05h.

-Embattled Australian casino operator Crown Resorts has paid A$125 million (US$94.25 million) to settle a shareholder class-action lawsuit linked to the 2016 arrests of 19 staff members in China.
+Embattled Australian casino operator Crown Resorts will pay A$125 million (US$94.25 million) to settle a shareholder class-action lawsuit linked to the 2016 arrests of 19 staff members in China.

 Crown shares plunged nearly 14 percent in a day on October 17, 2016, after news of the arrests.
 Shareholders argued that the company had a duty to inform them that it was illegally marketing its services in China.
 It also knew it was placing staff at risk, but did nothing, the lawsuits claimed.